someengineering/fixinventory/ckworker/README.md

 ## Overview
 `ckworker` does all the collection and cleanup work in Cloudkeeper.
 It is connected to [`ckcore`](../ckcore/) over a websocket connection and waits for instructions.
-By default it subscribes to the `collect` and `cleanup` tasks as well as `tag` jobs.
+By default it subscribes to the `collect` and `cleanup` actions as well as `tag` tasks.

 `ckworker` loads collector [`plugins`](../plugins/) like AWS, GCP, Slack, Onelogin, etc.
 Only those plugins have knowledge about how to communicate with each cloud.
 How to collect resources and how to clean them up.